 Eventually, it just felt too weird, and I stopped doing improv comedy altogether.
 It was comforting.
 I remembered that I was much more than just an guy who does improv comedy.
 But I soon began to miss it.
 I started going to an improv “mixer” (improvised open mic) once a week.
 Then I began practicing with an improv group one day a week… but that was it.
 I certainly didn’t use improv to fill my entire cache of free time the way I had before.

 I spent about half of my free time – which is a lot of time – doing comedy-related stuff, but I didn’t go beyond that.
 You could call it a “happy medium,” but the interesting thing was that it didn’t feel like a happy medium.
 The part of me that doesn’t like booking too much time with one hobby was actually uncomfortable with how much time I spent on comedy, even when it was just that 50% of my free time.

 But spending that much of my time on one hobby for a few months really paid off.
 It didn’t just make me feel more confident in my comedic abilities- it also improved my ability to focus on a specific hobby, and that skill carried over to many of my future hobbies.

-Committing a little bit beyond your comfort zone should also be accompanied by medium-term thinking (as opposed to long- or short-term thinking), which is a very helpful way of thinking, especially for a scanner.
+Committing a little bit beyond your comfort zone should also be accompanied by medium-term thinking (as opposed to long- or short-term thinking), which is a very helpful way of thinking, especially for a multipotentialite.